 Full vs broad spectrum CBD.
-Both full and broad-spectrum CBD products have a multitude of potential benefits, broad spectrum and full spectrum CBD oil have slight differences in composition.
+Both full and broad-spectrum CBD products have a multitude of potential benefits, broad spectrum and full spectrum CBD have slight differences in composition.
 As a result, you may have effects with one product that you might not necessarily get with a different CBD product.

 If you see full spectrum on the label of a CBD product, make sure to check out the company’s lab reports.
-Although the industry has not regulated the terms of the word, a full spectrum CBD oil will most likely have THC in the item so it is important to check the lab reports to make sure the CBD product does not contain more than 0.3% THC
+Although the industry has not regulated the terms of the word, a full spectrum product will most likely have THC in the item so it is important to check the lab reports to make sure the CBD product does not contain more than 0.3% THC

 The refining process is the critical method for crafting broad spectrum oil.
 During this point of the process, you can remove unwanted cannabinoids from the mix.

-At the end of the day, both types of CBD oil have benefits.
+At the end of the day, both types of CBD may have benefits.
 While THC may help boost the overall formula, removing it from the formula certainly does not hurt the CBD product’s effectiveness.
 A broad-spectrum CBD oil is just as effective at supporting your wellness without having to consume any THC.

-The statements made regarding these products have not been evaluated by the Food and Drug Administration.
+The health information and the statements made regarding these products have not been evaluated by the Food and Drug Administration.
 These products are not intended to diagnose, treat, cure or prevent any disease.